-But whereas St. Lucia’s donation option would cost a family $217,500, you only donate $140,000 (all-in) for a family of four for the Antigua passport.
-(Both numbers do not include service provider’s commission.)
+But whereas St. Lucia’s donation option would cost a family of four $167,500, you only donate $147,200 (including all fees) for a family of four for the Antigua passport.
+It is another $15,000 for each additional family member.

-As with any donation option, the major drawback with this route is that, unlike with real estate, there’s nothing to sell.
-You donate.
-Goodbye money.
+As with any donation option, the major drawback with this route is that, unlike with real estate, you will not get your money back.

 Antigua also offers 8 more visa-free countries compared to St. Lucia.